IT Security Policy

 - Users may connect their own devices (including, but not limited to, laptops, tablets, and smartphones) to the Company network’s subject to the approval of the IT Department.
 Any and all instructions and requirements provided by the IT Department governing the use of Users’ own devices when connected to the Company network must be followed at all times.
 Users’ use of their own devices shall be subject to, and governed by, all relevant Company Policies (including, but not limited to, this IT Security Policy) while those devices are connected to the Company network or to any other part of the IT Systems.
 The IT Department shall reserve the right to request the immediate disconnection of any such devices without notice.

 Data Storage Security

-No personal data should be stored on any mobile device (including, but not limited to, laptops, tablets, and smartphones), whether such device belongs to the Company
+- No personal data should be stored on any mobile device (including, but not limited to, laptops, tablets, and smartphones), whether such device belongs to the Company or otherwise.

 All Users handling data for and on behalf of the Company shall be subject to, and must comply with, the provisions of the Company’s Data Protection Policy at all times.
 In particular, the

 following shall apply:

 - All emails containing personal data must be encrypted;